Given that the argument against the use of animals in experiments is so strong, why is animal experimentation still

 Money, money, money.
 The animal experimentation industry is a global multi-billion-dollar industry and there are many stakeholders that benefit.
-From suppliers of animals (those who bred animals to be used in animal-based research) and suppliers of equipment used in animal-based research to the media, universities and funders, many people are making a lot of money from this industry.
+From suppliers of animals (those who breed animals to be used in animal-based research) and suppliers of equipment used in animal-based research to the media, universities and funders, many people are making a lot of money from this industry.
 Read more in this article titled Money in Animal-Based Research, written by Dr Ray Greek.

 Misinformed views held by (some) people in academia.
 Many people still blindly believe the misconception that animal experimentation is a necessary evil that saves human lives.
 This belief is often passed down from teacher to student, year after year.